A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Discussion and Open challenges

-It seems widely accepted in the evolutionary computation community that Random Forest models~\cite{jankovic2021impact} in combination with ELA problem landscape features provide acceptable results.
-However, we also observe a trend that recent advances in ML modeling are taken up by the community only with some delay or are neglected after some non-satisfactory results on the BBOB benchmark suite.
-We are worried that the good results achieved on this comparatively small problem collection may paint a too optimistic picture of the capability of ELA and simple random forest models.
-This concern seems to be confirmed by recent works pointing out the rather dissatisfying generalization ability of current algorithm selection models based on ELA features~\cite{skvorc2022transfer, gasper_affine_generalization, gina_generalization_study, tanabe2022benchmarking}.
+It seems widely accepted in the evolutionary computation community that random forest models~\cite{jankovic2021impact} in combination with ELA problem landscape features provide acceptable results.
+However, we also observe a trend that recent advances in ML modeling are taken up by the community only with some delay or are neglected after some nonsatisfactory results on the BBOB benchmark suite.
+We are concerned that the good results achieved on this comparatively small problem collection may paint a too optimistic picture of the capability of ELA and simple random forest models.
+This concern seems to be confirmed by recent works pointing out the rather dissatisfying generalization ability of current algorithm selection models based on ELA features~\cite{skvorc2022transfer, gasper_affine_generalization, gina_generalization_study, tanabe2022benchmarking, gina_hit_the_wall}.
 This has been demonstrated in a scenario where the algorithm selection model trained on one benchmark and evaluated on another one does not outperform a simple baseline model~\cite{gina_generalization_study, skvorc2022transfer}.
 Additionally, it has been shown that algorithm selection models perform well when similar problem instances are present in the training and testing set, but fail when presented with unseen problem instances~\cite{gasper_affine_generalization}.
+Finally, the leave-one-instance-out evaluation strategy, which is the most commonly used to evaluate algorithm selection models on the BBOB benchmark suite, has been criticized as it can produce misleading results, where meta-models achieve high performance due to spurious correlations between features and the target, rather than having genuine predictive capability~\cite{gasper_pitfalls}.
+The use of scale-sensitive metrics to capture algorithm performance has also raised concerns for causing a false indication of improvements over baseline models used in algorithm selection~\cite{gasper_pitfalls}.

 To improve the generalizability of algorithm selection models, several avenues can be explored: including newly developed features, including larger, more diverse training data, and considering contemporary ML training strategies.